552020/nibbler/lab/sfml/docs/issue/Environment_specific_crash.md

 - Crashes even with completely clean zsh (no `.zshrc`, no hooks, nothing)
 - **This rules out shell configuration as the cause**

-**OpenGL Framework Binary Status:** ⚠️ **STILL MISSING**
+**OpenGL Framework Binary Status:** ⚠️ **BROKEN SYMLINK (SYSTEM ISSUE)**

-- `/System/Library/Frameworks/OpenGL.framework/OpenGL` symlink exists but is **broken**
+- `/System/Library/Frameworks/OpenGL.framework/OpenGL` symlink exists but is **broken** (confirmed by `file` command)
 - Points to `Versions/Current/OpenGL` → `Versions/A/OpenGL`
 - **The actual binary `/System/Library/Frameworks/OpenGL.framework/Versions/A/OpenGL` does NOT exist**
 - Framework structure exists (Libraries, Resources, \_CodeSignature) but main binary is missing
-- This was discovered earlier and a system restart was thought to have fixed it, but **the binary is still missing**
+- **⚠️ System Issue:** A broken symlink pointing to a missing file is NOT intentional design - this indicates a system corruption or installation issue
+- **⚠️ Persistence:** Binary is still missing after OS reinstall (macOS 26.1) and OS upgrade (from 14.4.1 to 26.1), suggesting this may be a deeper system issue
+- **Framework Contents:** Only contains Libraries (dylibs like libGLVMPlugin.dylib), Resources, and \_CodeSignature - no executable binary, no Headers directory
-- **Hypothesis:** The `env -i` workaround might bypass the broken symlink by using a different OpenGL loading path or fallback mechanism that is sensitive to launch context
+- **Hypothesis:** The broken symlink may be causing OpenGL initialization to fail when launched from interactive shell, but the `env -i` workaround might bypass it by using a different OpenGL loading path (possibly through the Libraries dylibs directly) that is sensitive to launch context

 **Conclusion (FINAL - ROOT CAUSE IDENTIFIED):**